-History of Shenick Island
+History Of Shenick Island

 Shenick is the largest of the islands and can be approached on foot at low tide.
 It gets its name from the Irish ”sionnach,” meaning a fox.
 Standing at one end of the island is a Martello tower.
 In 1878, a ”war” began between the farmers of Rush and the landlord of Skerries, Ian Hamilton.
 The farmers had long gathered seaweed, which grew plentifully around Shenick Island and was known locally as ”woar,” to use as a fertiliser for their crops.
 Hamilton was trying to impose a payment for each load of seaweed.
 To enforce this he built a wall to prevent the farmers reaching the shore and blocked their route out to the island.